mattermost/docs/source/playbooks/playbook-permissions.rst

 .. note::

-Before you make changes to permissions and to ensure that you don't lose access to playbooks, .
-To do this, navigate to the playbook you're a member of.
+Before you make system or team changes to permissions, ensure that you don't lose access to your existing playbooks.
+Navigate to the playbook you're a member of.
 Select the **Manage Access** icon and change your role from **Member** to **Admin**.

 Playbooks permissions
 ---------------------